⟵ hearthere ⟶

 General Form Settings

-If you click on Configure form, you will get access to the general form settings and field settings.
+If you click on Configure Form, you will get access to the general form settings and field settings.

-• Form title — the title on the form page.
+• Form Title — the title on the form page.

-• Table text — arbitrary text between the title and the form.
+• Table Text — arbitrary text between the title and the form.

-• Sections — not used in quick forms (one section quickMain is automatically created, do not delete or change its settings)
+• Sections — not used in quick forms (one section quickMain is automatically created, do not delete it or change its settings)

-• Main section title for quick formSection parameters applied to fields in the form in JSON format.
+• Main Section Title for Quick FormSection parameters applied to fields in the form in JSON format.
 By default, it is:

 { "fill": true, "maxwidth": "600", "nextline": true }

-• HTML on save — this is the text that will be shown to the user upon successful saving of the row to the table.
+• HTML on Save — this is the text that will be shown to the user upon successful saving of the row to the table.

-• Totum code on save — this is the code that will be executed after successfully adding a row to the table.
+• Totum Code on Save — this is the code that will be executed after successfully adding a row to the table.
 The variable $#rowId receives the id of the added row.
 As a result of this code, you can use:

-• Background file URL — path to the background image file when opening the form via the link.
+• Background File URL — path to the background image file when opening the form via the link.

-• Form available only with parameters — if you use the linkToQuickForm function to pass preset parameters to the form, checking this box blocks access to the form without parameters.
-Access will only be via the link formed by the linkToQuickForm function.
+• Form Available Only with Parameters — if you use the function linkToQuickForm to pass preset parameters to the form, checking this box blocks access to the form without parameters.
+Access will only be via a link formed by the function linkToQuickForm.

 Form Field Settings